FernandoDoming/r2diaphora/README.md

 ## Setup

-0. r2diaphora requires radare2 to be installed in the local machine and a valid connection to a MySQL server.
+0. r2diaphora requires radare2 to be installed in the local machine and a valid connection to a MariaDB server.
 If you don't have either of those refer to the respective software manual on how to install them.
 1. Install it with `pip install r2diaphora`
 2. Run `r2diaphora-db config -u <user> -p <password> -hs <host>` to fill database credentials
 3. (Optional) Install r2ghidra with `r2pm -ci r2ghidra`.
 Optionally you can use `pdc` (`-d pdc`) or no decompiler at all (`-nd`)